Fulmine-Labs/lightning_node_channel_tools/README.md

 The rebalance.py script has been tested for several weeks.
 It will sometimes find a sweet spot and rebalance a number of times in one run, for an average fee of around 400 sats for 1M sats rebalanced.
 Sometimes it will not rebalance any channels.

 The fee_setting_agent.py script has only run for a few days, at this time.
 Initial fee setting bugs seem to have been ironed out, but it is still very much in POC.
-My best guess is that the rule-based mode is directionally good, but the Q-learning mode needs work.
+My best guess from initial observations, is that the rule-based mode is directionally good, but the Q-learning mode needs work.

 Feedback is welcome on both.

 ## Known issues and roadmap

 * Eventually the Q-learning should also vary the size of the increment/decrement
-* Ignoring fees to open channels or replace hardware, for a node, profit = routing fees - rebalancing fees.
+* Ignoring fees to open channels or replace hardware, for a node, _profit = routing fees - rebalancing fees_.
 Therefore a future version of the Q-learning script could include the rebalancing fees/parameters in the reward/actions

 ## Acknowledgements